FakeReporter: Founder

+Schatz later joined Breaking the Silence as its communications director.
+In 2018, Schatz was detained by the Israel Border Police in Mitzpe Yair, together with Breaking the Silence CEO Avner Gvaryahu and lawyer Michael Sfard, while they were leading a tour in the South Hebron Hills.
+Schatz participated in protests against Israeli government corruption in 2020.

+Schatz lives with his wife and their two children.
+During the Gaza war, Schatz and his family moved to his in-laws' residence outside Tel Aviv.
+He has been listed as a Giraffe Hero by the Giraffe Heroes Project.

 Operation

+FakeReporter operates as a non-profit organization.
 As of 2023, FakeReporter had 15 full-time members, with over 3,000 volunteers who flag images and videos suspected of being false and misleading.
 Trained experts then analyse the posts to determine if they are fake.
 In 2024, the group started accepting reports in Arabic.

+FakeReporter tracks the activities of Israeli far-right groups.
+Prior to the Gaza war, FakeReporter focused on helping people targeted with online harassment for speaking out against Israeli government corruption.

+During its first year, FakeReporter operated full-time and unpaid.
 In 2021, FakeReporter started relying on grants and donations to help fund its work.
 FakeReporter receives funding from the New Israel Fund.
+FakeReporter is in a partnership with Israeli fact-checking group Bodkim and provides financial support to it.